StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ### Topology

-Topology elements can be sent to StackState with the following methods:
+Topology elements can be sent to Rancher Observability with the following methods:

-* `self.component` - Create a component in StackState.
+* `self.component` - Create a component in Rancher Observability.
 See [send components](agent-check-api.md#send-components).
-* `self.relation` - Create a relation between two components in StackState.
+* `self.relation` - Create a relation between two components in Rancher Observability.
 See [send relations](agent-check-api.md#send-relations).
 * `self.start_snapshot()` - Start a topology snapshot for a specific topology instance source.
 * `self.stop_snapshot()` - Stop a topology snapshot for a specific topology instance source.

 #### Send components

-Components can be sent to StackState using the `self.component(id, type, data)` method.
+Components can be sent to Rancher Observability using the `self.component(id, type, data)` method.

 {% tabs %}
 {% tab title="Example - send a component" %}